AnSeph/Insplus/README.md

-# Insurgency+ Tactical Rebalance Theater Mod
+# Insurgency+ Tactical Realism Theater Mod
 ## About
 This is a custom gameplay modification for Insurgency.
 It includes various gameplay tweaks and changes to Vanilla Insurgency's classes, weapons, gear, movement, damage model, and more.